-Shocking Before And After Pictures Of How Climate Change Is Destroying The Earth
+SHOCKING Before And After Pictures Of How Climate Change Is Destroying The Earth

 THE GREAT BARRIER BEFORE: Considered one of the most biologically-diverse regions in the world, Australia's Great Barrier covers around 135,000 square miles, or an area that's nearly the size of Texas.
 Ocean acidification and temperature increases from climate change are the reef's biggest long-term threat.

-THE GREAT BARRIER REEF NOW: Warmer water temperatures trigger widespread coral bleaching, when coral turns white and is much more susceptible to death.
+THE GREAT BARRIER REEF NOW: Warmer water temperatures triggers widespread coral bleaching, when coral turns white and is much more susceptible to death.
 Coral is vital to supporting ocean life.

 THE DANUBE RIVER NOW: Between 2011 and 2012, a persistent drought led to record-low water levels along the Danube, stranding boats and paralyzing parts of the busy waterway.